The Basins of Attraction of Soft Sphere Packings Are Not Fractal

-\textit{Full-dimensional geometric features --} We finally focus on full-dimensional geometric measurements.
-First, we pick a random point in the landscape, find the basin it belongs to, then measure a ``survival'' probability a distance away.
-To do so, we generate points at distance $R$ by uniform hypersphere point-picking, then measure the fraction of points $P_{in}$ that land back at the same minimum.
-The results are shown in Fig.~\ref{fig:Survival}$(a)$.
-For $N = 1024$ particles, we use $13$ reference points for CVODE and $43$ points for L-BFGS and FIRE, then around each of them we sample $1000$ points on each of $30$ nested hyperspheres.
-Optimizers consistently fall out of the basin at smaller distances, even at high density ($\phi = 0.9$), to the point that L-BFGS falls out even at minute displacements.
-In panel $(b)$, we perform the same measurement closer to jamming, $\phi = 0.85$ and find that both optimizers display power-law-looking decays, once again creating an impression of fractality.
-However, CVODE reveals a much broader region belonging to the basin, which is well fitted by a stretched exponential $\exp(-C r^\alpha)$, indicating that the basins are not scale-free by that measurement either, even close to jamming (see additional $\phi$'s in SM~\cite{supp}).
 To better characterize the shapes of basins, we perform similar survival measurements but this time centering hyperspheres on random samples within a \textit{single basin}.
 We measure the distance $R_{1/2}$ at which survival first hits $1/2$ as a function of the distance $r$ between the random sample and the minimum, and thus estimate a typical cross-sectional length of the basin.
 Results are shown in Fig.~\ref{fig:Survival}$(c)$ for $N = 128$.
 In this figure, we bin radial distance from the minimum into bins with width $0.1$, gather $10$ points per bin, and then sample $1000$ points per hypersphere centered on each of these points across $15$ shell radii (order $10^6$ points per method).
 We report exponential decays with optimizers, and stretched exponential behavior for CVODE.
 In hypercubes, the cross-section of corners decays exponentially with distance to the center~\cite{ArtsteinAvidan2015}.
-Thus, a stretched exponential indicates that basins have ``thicker'' tentacles than cubes, in line with observations that ``tentacles'' contributed to basin volumes up to large distances in sphere packings~\cite{Ashwin2012, Martiniani2016a}, Kuramoto models~\cite{Martiniani2017,Zhang2021}, and neural networks~\cite{Annesi2023}.
+Thus, a stretched exponential indicates that basins have ``thicker'' tentacles than cubes, in line with observations that ``tentacles'' contributed to basin volumes up to large distances in sphere packings~\cite{Ashwin2012, Martiniani2016a}, Kuramoto models~\cite{Martiniani2017,Zhang2021,Groisman2026}, and neural networks~\cite{Annesi2023}.